radias-holdings/logger/README.md

 ## Parameters
 - `writer`: An io.Writer where the log output will be written.
 This is optional, and if not provided, the logger will default to writing to os.Stdout.
-- `level`: A string (`os.Getenv("ENV")`) which sets the logging level for the logger.
+- `level`: A string (`os.Getenv("LOG_LEVEL")`) which sets the logging level for the logger.
 This is optional.
 If not provided, it defaults to the error logging level - `slog.LevelError`.

 ## Logging Levels
 The logging levels used are: